Attorneys For Injured Workers In South Carolina

 Report your work injury promptly: Reporting the accident/injury in a timely manner is critical to receiving the compensation you deserve.
 Delays can jeopardize payment of medical fees and other compensation you may be entitled to under South Carolina law.
 Under no circumstance should you wait to report an incident to your supervisor.
 Once you report the accident or injury, you generally have up to two years to file a claim.

 The following is a list of some of the types of injuries that are covered by workers’ compensation:

 - Various bodily injuries (knee, arm, hand, foot, back, neck, rotator cuff)

 - Burns and injuries suffered in fires and explosions

 - Eye injuries and hearing problems

 In South Carolina, workers’ compensation laws have certain injuries or claims that are not covered, called preclusions.
 Any injury sustained outside of work, or outside the scope of your duties at work, would fall under preclusion.
 In certain situations, unexplained falls or injuries may be precluded as well.
-If your employer or its’ insurance company deny your claim for any reason, you should seek the advice of an experienced workers’ compensation attorney immediately.
-Call the workers compensation lawyers at Axelrod & Associates to evaluate your case.
+If your employer or its insurance company denies your claim for any reason, you should seek the advice of an experienced workers’ compensation attorney immediately.

-Axelrod & Associates has lawyers who have successfully represented hundreds of individuals’ workers’ compensation claims and can help you secure the maximum benefits under the laws of South Carolina.
+Our lawyers have helped hundreds of injured workers secure the maximum benefits they are due under the laws of South Carolina.